San Diego Tax Audit Lawyer

-IRS AND CALIFORNIA TAX AUDITS
+IRS AND TAX AUDITS IN SAN DIEGO

-An IRS audit is a review of a taxpayers financial accounts and information for a given year to determine whether the tax return is reported correctly and accurately.
+An IRS audit is a review of a taxpayer’s financial accounts and information for a given year to determine whether the tax return is reported correctly and accurately.
 An IRS tax audit may be conducted by mail (correspondence audit), at the office of the taxing agency (desk audit), or at the taxpayer’s home, place of business or office of the accountant or attorney (field audit).
 While taxpayers would prefer correspondence audits or desk audits, the IRS chooses the type of audit that will take place.
 However, if a field audit is selected by the IRS, Dallo Law Group will ensure that the IRS audit may only be conducted at our offices to eliminate the interaction between you and the auditor, as well as minimize the stress and burden that naturally comes along with the audit process.

-There are many reasons why the IRS or another taxing agency may decide to select you for audit.
+There are many reasons why the IRS or another taxing agency may decide to select you for an audit.
 The IRS often looks for “red flags” on your tax returns.
-There are numerous “red flags” that can trigger an IRS audit, such as unusual or high deduction taken on your tax return, a big change in income between tax years, estimated income, and deductions, among others.
+There are numerous “red flags” that can trigger an IRS audit, such as unusual or high deductions taken on your tax return, a big change in income between tax years, estimated income, and deductions, among others.
 A tax return (Form 1040) can be selected for audit by “document matching.”
 IRS computers will match what you report on your tax return against the forms filed by people you interact and do business with (Forms 1099, W-2, 1098, etc.).
 If the amount reported to the IRS on those forms do not match what is reported on the tax returns, an audit may result.

 Tips from informants can also trigger IRS audits.
 This information can come from individuals or from newspapers or public records.
 Sometimes, a tax return can be singled out for special attention because the IRS is investigating certain transactions that are problematic for the IRS.
 Many times, the mere “failure to file” a tax return will trigger the IRS audit.
-An IRS tax audit triggered by the failure to file a tax return can lead to undesirable results for the taxpayer, as the auditor may simply create a tax return for the taxpayer (known as a substitute for return,) and often times may result in an unwarranted and completely arbitrary tax liability for the taxpayer.
+An IRS tax audit triggered by the failure to file a tax return can lead to undesirable results for the taxpayer, as the auditor may simply create a tax return for the taxpayer (known as a substitute for return,) and oftentimes may result in an unwarranted and completely arbitrary tax liability for the taxpayer.
 If you are delinquent in filing your tax returns, contact Dallo Law Group today for assistance in preparing and filing your tax returns.

 A taxpayer should NEVER ignore any notices sent by the IRS or other tax agencies, especially not a notice of IRS audit.
 Ignoring notices of, often produces disastrous results for the taxpayer.
 For instance, the IRS or state taxing agency often will issue a notice of proposed assessment with a completely arbitrary proposed increase of tax liability, and ultimately, a notice of deficiency (90-Day Letter).
 The failure to timely respond to the notice of deficiency will result in an assessment of the arbitrary tax against the taxpayer and soon thereafter the IRS may begin unwanted collection activity.
 If you have received a notice of audit from the IRS, contact Dallo Law Group or another experienced tax attorney today to represent you in the audit.

 During the audit, the IRS will attempt to contact the taxpayer either by telephone or by issuing an IDR (Informational Document Request) by fax or email.
 Many taxpayers improperly believe that they are required to answer any and all questions and documents requested by the IRS.
 This is simply false.
-Many times, the requests of the IRS are vague or overboard, in which case the taxpayer has no obligation to provide answers to the questions presented or documents requested.
+Many times, the requests of the IRS are vague or overbroad, in which case the taxpayer has no obligation to provide answers to the questions presented or documents requested.
 Furthermore, there are several instances where the production of the documents or answers to the questions are privileged, including but not limited to, testimonial privilege, spousal privilege, confidential marital communications privilege, attorney-client privilege and work-product privilege.

 It is important to note that a taxpayer may not simply refuse to respond to the IDR’s of the IRS on the grounds that the taxpayer may not be privileged from producing this information.
 The failure to respond to an IDR may result in the issuance of a subpoena for records by the court, and if the taxpayer continues to refuse to respond, it can result in civil and criminal penalties.